acampove/rx_run3/README.md

 # Submitting jobs

-The instructions below need to be done outside the virtual environment in an environment with access to `dirac` and in the `data_checks_grid` directory.
+The instructions below need to be done outside the virtual environment in an environment with access to `dirac` and in the `post_ap_grid` directory.

 First run a test job with: